-Topographic position index (TPI) is a method of terrain classification where the altitude of each data point is evaluated against its neighbours.
+Topographic position index (TPI) is a method of terrain classification where the altitude of each data point is evaluated against its neighbourhood.
 If a point is higher than its surroundings, the index will be positive, as for example on ridges and hilltops, while the figure will be negative for sunken features such as valleys.
-Note that the size of the examined neighbourhood matters; what may globally be a large valley can locally become flat terrain or even elevated relief.
-Weiss (2001) has proposed a complex terrain classification on the basis of the amount of difference (hilltop, incised valley, shallow valley etc.).
+Note that the TPI is the same thing as the (simple) local relief model or (S)LRM (depending on what people define as “simple”).
+The RVT software, widely used for terrain visualisation, is using the SLRM term (Kokalj et al. 2019).

 Topographic position index depends on neighbourhood size (Salinas-Melgoza et al. 2018, Fig. 2)